Profiles in "Diseases" Expertise Area

 • Bean applies bioanalytical chemistry methods to characterize microbial, human, animal, plant, and soil metabolomes to identify biomarkers of health and disease.

-• Emily is using two-dimensional gas chromatography coupled with time-of-flight mass spectrometry (GC x GC-TOFMS) to identify volatile metabolites.
+• Emily is using comprehensive two-dimensional gas chromatography coupled to time-of-flight mass spectrometry (GC×GC-TOFMS) to investigate volatile biomarkers for diagnosing disease.

 • Varsani is a molecular virologist who works across ecosystems from plants to animals and from the tropics to polar regions.